 On the cruise back to Emononu pier in Istanbul, we hugged the Asia side with a few quick stops to let local passengers on and off.

 Overall, we were pretty impressed with the amenities offered by a public ferry for the price.
+We found the Sehir Hatlari Bosphorus Cruise to be clean and well-organized, certainly for the cost of admission.

-We really enjoyed riding along with a mix of people – locals and tourists – which was a fun part of the experience for us.
+Lori and I particularly enjoyed riding along with a mix of people – locals and tourists – which was a fun part of the experience for us.

 We also felt that the amount of time (six hours round trip with a few hours stop for lunch) was perfect for us as well, particularly since we had absolutely nothing else planned for today.